ujwal-akare/3scale_toolbox/docs/copy-product.md

 ## Copy Product

 This command makes a copy of the referenced product.
-Target product will be searched by source product system name.
+Target product will be searched by the source product system name.
-System name can be overriden with `--target-system-name` option.
+System name can be overridden with `--target-system-name` option.
 If a product with the selected `system-name` is not found, it will be created.

 Components of the backend being copied: